 Customer payment processing, Credit checking and delinquent account collections, Cash management and treasury services, Investor relations and shareholder communications, SEC compliance and reporting, Procurement services, Information Technology services, Real estate services, Accounting services and GAAP compliance, Federal, state and local tax compliance, Accounts payable processing, Payroll and benefits administration, Human resource services, Workers’ compensation administration, Risk management (insurance) administration, Safety program support services, “Service Machine” support and administration (enhanced customer service), Engineering services, Federal and state environmental regulatory compliance, Legal services.

 The work papers provided with our tariff filing describe the services in further detail, in the file labeled “2009 Corp._Group_Area Overhead_032510.”
-There, we set forth several hundred line items of various administrative overhead services WMW.
+There, we set forth several hundred line items of various administrative overhead services performed by Waste Management, Inc. for WMW.

 The nature of these services falls generally into the category of “administrative overhead.”
 Our work papers analyzed the financial burden to WMW for these services during the test year in the various tabs on the Excel spreadsheet referred to above.
 As stated in our 2009 Annual Affiliated Interest Report, WMW’s allocation costs are based on the proportionate share of total operating expenses less disposal charges and taxes.
 The analysis set forth in our working papers discloses the basis for calculating that amount for WMW during the relevant test period, by showing the Corporate and Group office total overhead costs, making appropriate adjustments, and then calculating the proper amount for WMW of Seattle/South Sound based on its proportionate share of adjusted total operating expenses.